|

 in.

-The addition of perennial ryegrass helps to develop a tougher sod that stands up
+The addition of perennial ryegrass to bluegrass seed helps to develop a tougher sod that stands up

-to tougher wear.
+to tougher wear and the rye will fill in while the KBG germinates (4-8 weeks).
 Bluegrass and perennial rye are good companion grasses for athletic

 fields and playgrounds.
 These different combinations of grass seeds works exceedingly well